Complete guide to selling services in WordPress, WooCommerce & Easy Digital Downloads

 You’ve learned how to use WooCommerce to sell services for a fixed price.
 But what if you want to sell your time, rather than a specific service?
 Luckily, you can do that too.

-To sell services based on the amount of time, the instructions are similar to the ones I provided above.
+To sell critical services based on the amount of time, the instructions are similar to the ones I provided above.
 You’ll just need to activate a few extra options on the WooCommerce Products Table settings page:

 - Tick the ‘Quantity’ box to display a quantity picker in the add to cart column for each service.